red-scorp/RP2040-Eins/README.md

 # RP2040-Eins Project

-The RP2040-Eins project aims to create a replacement for the Arduino UNO R3 using the RP2040 MCU.
+The **RP2040-Eins** project aims to create a replacement for the Arduino UNO R3 or Arduino M0 using the RP2040 MCU.

 ## RP2040-Eins Board

-The **RP2040-Eins** board is a 4-layer board designed to accommodate the popular Raspberry Pi RP2040 MCU in the commonly used, but obsolete, Arduino UNO R3 footprint.
+The **RP2040-Eins** board is a 4-layer design intended to accommodate the popular Raspberry Pi RP2040 MCU within the standard Arduino UNO R3 footprint.

+This board is crafted in Germany, and its name, "RP2040-Eins", incorporates the German word "Eins" (pronounced as "eye-ns"), which translates to "one".
+This name choice reflects the use of the same form-factor as the Arduino "Uno", which means "one" in Italian.

 Preview: